thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 ## Add the necessary plugins to the pom.xml file

 I use the configuration `skipRelease` to enable/disable these plugins.
-The list of plugins to add is (example [here](https://bitbucket.org/thibaudledent/j8583/src/0bdff5d60a2aa9644025da8d0db09f9ba5ff63e2/pom.xml?at=master&fileviewer=file-view-default)):
+The list of plugins to add is listed below (example [here](https://bitbucket.org/thibaudledent/j8583/src/0bdff5d60a2aa9644025da8d0db09f9ba5ff63e2/pom.xml?at=master&fileviewer=file-view-default)):

 ```xml
 <build>